 Every company wants in on the action Nike’s Fuelband started, from LG to Qualcomm to Razer.
 Some look to have potential, others are a case of cashing in on the bandwagon.
 We’ll be reviewing them all as they come to market to steer you in the right direction.

-Giants of the kitchen‘The Internet of Things’ was the catchphrase of the show.
+‘The Internet of Things’ was the catchphrase of the show.
 It refers to everything that can, and should, be connected to the internet, including plenty of things you might not expect.

 From your microwave to your car, from your toothbrush to your baby’s onesie (yes, really) the ‘Internet of Things’ will one day let you remotely control, or check in with, pretty much everything in your life.